cloudera/hue/docs/sdk/sdk.md

   which is very handy.
 </div>

-Run "create_app" to Set up a New Source Tree
+Run "create_desktop_app" to Set up a New Source Tree
 --------------------------------------------

     $ ./build/env/bin/hue create_desktop_app calculator